ktoso/rx-wiki/Reactive-Streams.md

 ### Pros of Exposing Reactive Stream APIs instead of RxJava

 * Lightweight: Very lightweight dependency on interfaces without any concrete implementations.
 This keeps dependency graphs and bytesize small.
-* Future Proof: Since the Reactive Stream API is so simple, was collaboratively defined and is becoming part of JDK 9 it is a future proof API for exposing async access to data.
+* Future Proof: Since the Reactive Stream API is so simple, was collaboratively defined and is [becoming part](https://github.com/reactive-streams/reactive-streams-jvm/issues/195) of [JDK 9](http://cs.oswego.edu/pipermail/concurrency-interest/2015-January/013641.html) it is a future proof API for exposing async access to data.
+The [`j.u.c.Flow` APIs](http://gee.cs.oswego.edu/dl/jsr166/dist/docs/java/util/concurrent/Flow.html) of JDK 9 match the APIs of Reactive Streams so any types that implement the Reactive Streams `Publisher` will also be able to implement the `Flow.Publisher` type.
 * Interop: An API exposed with Reactive Streams types can easily be consumed by any implementation such as RxJava, Akka Streams and Reactor.

 ### Cons of Exposing Reactive Stream APIs instead of RxJava